 The band’s final single, released in 1982, Friends forms part of The B-Sides EP, which consisted of fan favorite tracks which had previously been released as B-sides to other singles (Friends was the B-side of Ant Rap).
 To put it plainly, this song is funky, featuring a sultry bass riff and some velvet smooth guitar chords.
 A modern listener can’t help but notice the clear influence which tracks like this must have had on bands like the Arctic Monkeys and their contemporaries.

-The lyrics are almost entirely made up of Ant listing all the notable figures that he claims to be friends with, including Michael Jackson, Shirley Bassey and Michael Caine, seemingly to blag his way into a nightclub.
-Throughout the song, Ant adopts an over the top cockney accent, as if he is embodying a wheeler-dealer type of person who would try such desperate and brash measures to get into a club.
+The lyrics are almost entirely made up of Ant listing all the notable figures that he claims to be friends with or had been friends with, including the late Michael Jackson, Shirley Bassey and Michael Caine, seemingly to blag his way into a nightclub.
+Throughout the song, Ant adopts an over-the-top cockney accent, as if he is embodying a wheeler-dealer type of person who would try such desperate and brash measures to get into a club.

 Friends had previously been recorded in 1978, and it displays a type of very British tongue-in-cheek humor which, had it got more attention at the time, might have resulted in the public warming to the group at an earlier stage in their career.
 Still, despite being the band’s swan song, we should all be grateful that this silly and effortlessly catchy track finally got the attention it deserved.